Empowering Faith in a Secular World

 Gleefully we buy and wrap presents for everyone on our shortlist and ignore those on, you know, that other list!
 No sugar plums dancing in our heads because they are too filled with anger and resentments we revisit every year.

-Instead of living in hopeful expectation of the coming of a Savior, we hope against hope that the one we hate so deeply would have dropped dead before we have to sit across from them at Christmas dinner yet again.
-In one breath, we thank God for sending his beloved Son to reveal his deep and abiding love for us, while we begrudge his creation of that so-and-so who makes our life a living hell.
+Instead of living in hopeful expectation of the coming of a Savior, we hope against hope that the one we hate so deeply will not be coming to Christmas dinner.
+We pretend to thank God for sending His beloved Son to reveal His deep and abiding love for us while we begrudge His creation of that so-and-so who makes our life a living hell.

-Attempts to sing any Christmas song other than “Grandma (or my brother or former friend) Got Run Over by a Reindeer” is just not going to happen.
-And you swear that if you hear “Fa La La” one more time you’re going to punch someone!
+Attempts to sing any Christmas song other than “Grandma (or the person I hate the most) Got Run Over by a Reindeer” is just not going to happen.
+And you swear that if you hear “Fa La La” one more time, you’re going to punch someone!

 Christmas dredges up “stuff” that we try all year long to ignore.
-What is it about this season that not only brings out the best but, sadly, the worst in us?
+What is it about this season that should bring out the best instead of the worst in us?
 I don’t know for sure, but I believe it was intentional on God’s part.
 (He’s pretty clever that way.)
 Think about it.
 Other times of the year can trigger bad feelings in so many of our relationships.
-But, Christmas just seems to profoundly manifest our deepest feeling.
+But Christmas just seems to profoundly manifest feelings that He wants us to overcome and heal from.
 Why?

 Forgiveness will not change the past.
 Period.
 It may not make the present more bearable or the future more hopeful if the other person refuses to accept or offer forgiveness.
 That’s when we can so easily revert to our stance of hating them all over again.

 Come on, we’re just as guilty as anyone else of doing something stupid and unforgivable.
 It’s human nature.
-That’s why God has to forgive us over and over again.
-I suppose he does roll his eyes and smack his forehead while asking the proverbial question, “What were you thinking?!”
+That’s why God has to forgive us over and over again, though I have no doubt He does roll His eyes and smack His forehead while asking the proverbial question, “What were you thinking?!”

-But he still forgives because he is well aware of our incessant and unremitting screw-ups.
-He accepts all our foils if he knows we are doing our best.
+Nonetheless, He still forgives because He’s well aware of our incessant and unremitting screw-ups.
+He accepts all our foils if He knows we are doing our best.
 He loves us despite ourselves.
 I’m not sure how we can think for one moment that we can get away with giving anyone else grief for their sinfulness.
 Perhaps we all need to be reminded of the following scripture – A LOT!

 Oh boy, I feel a parable coming on.
 Jesus told Peter about the king who lined his servants up and demanded they settle their debts with him.
 All but one holdout did.
 He thought he could hedge his bets that the king would forgive him if he groveled enough, and amazingly he did.